CGAGraphics/CGA/README.md

 	  All AD files Are Required for cirten Functions to work

-  All the .py files are witen in Python 3.11 most older versions will beincompatable
+  All the .py files are witen in Python 3.11 most older versions will be incompatable